Student Support Services

 General Conduct And Campus Regulations

-It is expected that all Sam Houston State University students are on campus for serious educational pursuits and that they will conduct themselves so as to preserve an appropriate atmosphere of learning.
+It is expected that all Sam Houston State University students are on campus for serious educational pursuits and that they will conduct themselves to preserve an appropriate atmosphere of learning.
 It is also expected that all students who enroll at Sam Houston State University agree to assume the responsibilities of citizenship in the campus community.
-While enrolled, students are subject to University authority, which includes the prerogative of dismissing those whose conduct, is not within the aims and policies of the University.
-Students are responsible for abiding by all published University rules and regulations as printed in this catalog; in the student handbook, The Student Guidelines; and in other official University publications.
+While enrolled, students are subject to University authority, which includes the prerogative of dismissing those whose conduct, is not within the policies of the University.
+Students are responsible for abiding by all University rules and regulations as printed in this catalog; in the student handbook, The Student Code of Conduct; and in other official University publications.
 Failure to read these publications will not excuse the student from the requirements and regulations described therein.
-In addition, students should be familiar with House Bill 141 of the 61st Legislature on Disruptive Activities and Senate Bill 24 of the 70th Legislature on Hazing, extracts of which can be found in Student Guidelines.
+In addition, students should be familiar with the Hazing Act which can be found in Student Code of Conduct.

-The Student Health Center, located at the corner of Avenue J and Bearkat Boulevard, provides comprehensive routine health services and education to currently enrolled students.
-The Health Center is open 8:00 a.m. to 6:00 p.m., Monday through Thursday, and 8:00 a.m. to 5:00 p.m. on Fridays during the fall and spring semesters.
-The Center is open 8:00 a.m. to 5:00 p.m., Monday through Friday, during the summer.
-The Health Center sees patients by appointment.
+The Student Health Center, located at the corner of Avenue J and Bearkat Boulevard, provides comprehensive medical services and health education and health related events to currently enrolled students.
+The Health Center is open from 8:00 a.m. to 5:00 p.m., Monday through Friday for the full Fall, Spring, and Summer semesters.
+We are closed on official University holidays.

-The Health Center prides itself in its accreditation by the Accreditation Association for Ambulatory Health Care (AAAHC).
-Accreditation means that the department’s operations meet or exceed rigorous standards of quality.
+The Health Center prides itself in its continued accreditation by the Accreditation Association for Ambulatory Health Care (AAAHC).
+Accreditation means that the clinics operations meet or exceed rigorous standards of quality compared to other primary care offices across the nation.

-In the case of on-campus medical emergencies, Emergency Medical Services (EMS) should be called.
-Persons experiencing a serious or potentially life threatening medical condition should seek medical attention at Huntsville Memorial Hospital.
+In the case of on-campus medical emergencies, Emergency Medical Services (EMS) 911 should be called.

 The Office of International Programs (OIP) promotes and coordinates international activities at Sam Houston State University, including the recruitment and retention of international students and study and travel abroad of SHSU faculty and students.
 OIP is the primary contact for international students at the University, and the staff provides assistance and information to international visitors.

 Active in the recruitment of international students and scholars to the University, the OIP staff assists with immigration rules and regulations for international students and scholars.
-This office also provides various support services for international students such as initial airport arrival transportation, cultural and social field trips, and activities-both on campus and off campus.
+This office also provides various support services for international students such as initial airport pick-up, cultural events, and activities-both on campus and off campus.
+SHSU has an active International Student Organization with both international and domestic student members.

 Visit or call the Office of International Programs in Farrington Building, Room 116, telephone (936) 294-4737.